abhinavmishra14/aws-s3-utils/README.md

 ###Note: By default test cases will be skipped.
 ###Use access keys to build in order to pass the test cases and use skip test parameter (-Dmaven.test.skip=false).

-To force run the test:
-e.g. mvn clean install -Dmaven.test.skip=false
+To force run tests: e.g. mvn clean install -Dmaven.test.skip=false